 1. English Language Requirement for International Students from non-EU Countries

 If you are an international student and will require a Tier 4 Visa in order to stay in the UK, you will have to pass an approved Secure English Language Test in your home country and present this evidence with your application documents.
-Prospective international students who are applying for courses at RQF or QCF levels 4 and 5 must ensure they are competent in the English language at a minimum level B1 on the CEFR.
+Prospective international students who are applying for courses at RQF or QCF levels 4 and 5 which are below degree level must ensure they are competent in the English language at a minimum level B1 on the Common European Framework for languages (CEFR).
 This is equivalent to an IELTS for UKVI Test score of 4.0 (Listening: 4.0; Speaking: 4.0; Reading: 4.0; Writing: 4.0).

 Prospective international students applying for a course at degree level or on our QCF level 5 Diploma in Education and Training must demonstrate an English language efficiency at a minimum Level B2 on CEFR.
 This is equivalent to IELTS for UKVI Test Score of 5.5 (Listening: 5.5; Speaking: 5.5 Reading: 5.5; Writing: 5.5).

 As these tests are not conducted by LSME, prospective students must contact their respective local centres to arrange a suitable date and time for the test and ensure the results are available before they apply to LSME.

 You do not need to prove your knowledge of English if you have completed a qualification equivalent to a UK degree in: Antigua and Barbuda, Australia, the Bahamas, Barbados, Belize, Dominica, Grenada, Guyana, Ireland, Jamaica, New Zealand, St Kitts and Nevis, St Lucia, St Vincent and the Grenadines, Trinidad and Tobago, UK, USA.